corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 Sets the context of the command - overrides the current context set.

 `--node-infos`
-Allows you to print a list of node info from the network map.
+Allows you to print a list of node info from the Network Map.

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

 `-s, --subzone-id=<subzoneId>`
 Sets which subzone to operate on.
-If you are operating on just one subzone you can leave this blank and still get the list of addresses.
+If you are operating on just one subzone you do not need to include this option.

 ### Configure the signer service